 How does SSAI work for Publishers

-- Before an ad is displayed, the streaming server request the ad server as to which video ad should be displayed.
+- Before an ad is displayed, the streaming server requests the ad server as to which video ad should be displayed.

-- The ad server looks upon this request, search through exchanges, and comes up with an appropriate video-ad template.
+- The ad server looks upon this request, searches through exchanges, and comes up with an appropriate video-ad template.

-- This compatible streaming server that had asked ad server for video ad will process this template, stitching the ad in the content.
+- This compatible streaming server that had asked the ad server for video ads will process this template, stitching the ad in the content.